 - Oil – 1 tbsp

 - Separate the broccoli into bite sized florets.
+Pressure cook both broccoli florets and peas together for just 1 whistle.
+Keep aside.
 Chop onions and ginger finely.

 - Heat a pan with 2 tsp oil.
 Add cinnamon, cloves, cardamom, fennel seeds and sauté till the fragrance arises.
 Now add ginger, garlic and 2 tsp of chopped onion, green chilies and sauté for 1-2 minutes.